ProgrammingFire/hashnode-blog/ckxhjvyq001oxess1bfzx7dya.md

 ![image](https://cdn.hashnode.com/res/hashnode/image/upload/v1640178078970/S-lLxuIvg.png)

-To take props in User component add your props in <> like this
+To take props in the User component add your props in <> like this

 ```tsx
 export const User: React.FC<{firstName: string, lastName:string, userId:number}>
 ```

-But, better way to do this is to create an [Interface](https://www.typescriptlang.org/docs/handbook/2/objects.html) like this
+But, a better way to do this is to create an [Interface](https://www.typescriptlang.org/docs/handbook/2/objects.html) like this

 ```tsx
 interface Props = {